German submarine U-1163: Service history

 U-1163 did not have a very prosperous career.
 While she was commissioned on 6 October 1943, it was not until 3 December 1944 that she sank her first (and only) enemy vessel.
 Despite her lack of ships sunk, U-1163 was one of only a handful of German U-boats in World War II to help shoot down a De Havilland Mosquito on 2 August 1944.

 U-1163 spent her first eight months in the Kriegsmarine undergoing training operations with the 8th U-boat Flotilla.
 At the end of her training, she was formally assigned to the 11th U-boat Flotilla stationed in Norway.
 She began her first patrol on 13 July 1944, almost a full three years after she was ordered.

 First patrol

 Following training exercises with the 8th U-boat Flotilla and a journey from Kiel to Flekkefjord Norway, U-1163 began her first official war patrol with the 11th U-boat Flotilla on 13 July 1944.
-After only seven days at sea however, U-1163 returned to Norway in the coastal town of Arnöy on 19 July.
+After only seven days at sea however, U-1163 returned to Norway in the coastal town of Arnøy on 19 July.